Random singlet physics in the $S = \frac{1}{2}$ pyrochlore antiferromagnet NaCdCu$_2$F$_7$: Results

-High-field isothermal magnetization $M(H)$ in pulsed field up to 60 T ($T=1.35 - 50$ K), seen in Figure \ref{fig2}b, exhibits no plateaus or field-induced transitions predicted for a $S=\frac{1}{2}$ Heisenberg pyrochlore antiferromagnet \cite{Pal2019,Hagymasi2022}.
+High-field isothermal magnetization $M(H)$ in pulsed field up to 60 T, seen in Figure \ref{fig2}e at temperatures between 1.35--50 K, exhibits no plateaus or field-induced transitions predicted for an ideal, disorder-free $S=\frac{1}{2}$ Heisenberg pyrochlore antiferromagnet \cite{Pal2019,Hagymasi2022}.
 Instead, a rapid low-field ($\mu_0H <$ 5 T) polarization of weakly coupled orphan spins is observed at the lowest temperatures, followed by a slow linear polarization of dynamically fluctuating strongly coupled singlets up to 60 T. This behaviour highlights the broad distribution of exchange couplings expected from the RS state, and is consistent with previously-studied RS materials \cite{Volkov2020,Sana2024,Do2014}.
 Even at 60 T we reach only $\sim\!0.6$ $\mu_{\rm B}$/Cu at 1.35 K, remaining far below full saturation expected for a spin-only Cu$^{2+}$ ion ($\mu_S^{\mathrm{theo}}$ = $2S\mu_{\rm B}$ = 1 $\mu_{\rm B}$), underscoring the robustness of strongly bound singlets and persistent fluctuations.

+No bifurcation of zero-field-cooled, $\chi_{\rm ZFC}$, and field-cooled, $\chi_{\rm FC}$, magnetic susceptibility measurements was observed down to 1.8 K, indicating no history dependence, in accordance with a dynamic state (see Figure S5 in SM \cite{Supplementary}).
+AC susceptibility, measured with an alternating field amplitude $H_{\mathrm{AC}}$ = 0.05 Oe at frequencies between 215 and 10 000 Hz, shows an increase with decreasing temperature without reaching a maximum in the real part, $\chi'_{\mathrm{AC}}(\nu,T)$, while the imaginary part $\chi''_{\mathrm{AC}}(\nu,T)$ remains flat without signs of energy-dissipative processes, see Figure \ref{fig2}f.
+No frequency dependence was seen in either the real or imaginary parts, ruling out any global collective spin freezing into a static spin-glass ground state down to 0.4 K, despite the sizable magnetic bond disorder present in this material.
+This is in direct contrast to all previously studied bond-disordered Na$A''M_2$F$_7$ pyrochlore fluorides ($A''$ = Cd, Ca, Sr; $M$ = Co, Ni, Mn, Fe), which all reported a glassy ground-state, and a frequency-dependent peak in $\chi'_{\mathrm{AC}}(\nu,T)$ at $T_{\mathrm{f}} \approx 2 - 4$ K. \cite{Kancko2023,Krizan2014,Krizan2015Co,Krizan2015Ni, Sanders2017,Kancko2025}